Reinforcement Learning Fine-Tuning Enhances Activation Intensity and Diversity in the Internal Circuitry of LLMs: Introduction

 To address this, we construct a framework for systematically analyzing the mechanisms through which RL fine-tuning affects LLMs.
 Specifically, we adopt an efficient Edge Attribution Patching (EAP) framework~\citep{nanda2023attribution}, leveraging the cross-entropy computed from partially truncated generations on mathematical problem-solving tasks to estimate the contribution weights of internal edges.
-Based on these estimated importance weights, we analyze their distributions before and after RL fine-tuning to interpret changes in internal neuron activations and derive general conclusions regarding the structural effects of RL.
-Experiments across multiple LLM pairs demonstrate that RL post-training strengthens the activation intensity of internal edge connections and diversifies activation patterns during problem-solving.
+Based on these estimated importance weights, we analyze their distributions before and after RL fine-tuning to interpret changes in internal neuron activations and derive general conclusions regarding the structural effects of RL in the context of mathematical problem solving.
+Experiments across multiple LLM pairs on diverse mathematical datasets demonstrate that RL post-training strengthens the activation intensity of internal edge connections and diversifies activation patterns during problem-solving.
 Notably, these effects are not consistently observed under DPO training, highlighting differences between DPO and other RL paradigms, which aligns with prior observations in the literature~\citep{xu2024dpo}.

-Overall, the uncovered patterns hold across diverse LLM families, each with distinct characteristics such as architecture and training corpus, suggesting a set of common internal effects induced by RL fine-tuning.
+Overall, the uncovered patterns hold across diverse LLM families, each with distinct characteristics such as architecture and training corpus, suggesting a set of common internal effects induced by RL fine-tuning on reasoning-heavy tasks.
 These findings provide new insights into how RL post-training reshapes the internal circuitry of LLMs, thereby bridging empirical performance gains with interpretable shifts in internal information pathways.
 In doing so, they offer guidance for the future development of both LLMs and post-training methodologies.